ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

 If you want to make changes to sdkconfig (sdkconfig is in git ignore list) permanent and to commit them back in git, you should edit sdkconfig.defaults manually or to use ninja save-defconfig tool after menuconfig.

+'cd libraries/AP_HAL_ESP32/targets/esp32/esp-idf ; idf.py defconfig'
+or
+'cd libraries/AP_HAL_ESP32/targets/esp32s3/esp-idf ; idf.py defconfig'
+is the command that updates it, but that shouldn't be needed manually, we don't think.

+... try ./waf plane"

 5. Recommanded way to flash the firmware :
 ```
 ESPBAUD=921600 ./waf plane --upload